-Each living thing is an amazingly complex system -- from the human body to the viruses that infect them, from giant redwood trees to single-celled bacteria -- and each interacts with other living things in complex ways.
-By employing a curriculum that emphasizes scientific inquiry and problem-solving, Gonzaga's Biology Department aims to develop in you the fundamental skills and knowledge for entering a wide range of careers, including those in medicine, environmental science, research and teaching.
+The Department of Biology offers Bachelor degrees in Biology (B.S. and B.A) with optional Biology Research concentration, as well a minor in Biology.
+By employing a curriculum that emphasizes scientific inquiry and problem-solving, we aim to develop in you the fundamental skills and knowledge for entering a wide range of careers, including those in medicine, environmental science, research and teaching.

 We have a long history of providing high-quality science education in both the classroom and the research lab and have been recognized by the Howard Hughes Medical Institute, which has awarded the Department competitive grants for its innovations in undergraduate education and research.
 Our department is among a small group of universities across the country that involves all introductory biology students in authentic discovery-based research.